speed of light

-If something, such as a subatomic particle, travels faster through a medium than light does, the result is a kind of electromagnetic shock wave known as Cerenkov radiation (Figure 1).
+If something, such as a subatomic particle, travels faster through a medium than light does, the result is a kind of electromagnetic shock wave known as Cerenkov radiation (Fig 1).
 However, there is no violation of the laws of physics, since the universal speed limit is how fast light travels in a vacuum.

 The speed of light also limits the maximum rate at which information can be transferred from one place to another.
 Although nonlocal effects in quantum mechanics, such as teleportation, may be instantaneous even over great distances, they do not violate the special theory of relativity because no matter, energy, or information is moved faster than light.
 However, various ways by which the "light barrier" might be broken or circumvented have been proposed by theoretical physicists.

 Measuring the speed of light

-The first reasonably accurate value was calculated by the Danish astronomer Ole Römer in 1676 (Figure 2).
+The first reasonably accurate value was calculated by the Danish astronomer Ole Römer in 1676 (Fig 2).
 He noticed that Io, one of the moons of Jupiter, was blocked from Earth's view at certain intervals of time.
 These eclipses occurred when Io was behind Jupiter which stopped the light from reaching Earth.
 When Earth was nearest to Jupiter he calculated the times when he expected the eclipses to happen, but he found that when Earth was on the far side of the Sun the eclipses occurred some time later.
 He reasoned that the delay was due to the light take longer to travel the extra distance.
 As he knew the distance involved he was able to calculate the speed of light.

 It was until almost 200 years later that Römer's result was verified by the Frenchmen, Fizeau and Foucault.
 Fizeau in 1849, and Foucault in 1862, succeeded in measuring the speed of light using comparatively short light paths.
 Neither made use of astronomy.